-The GCOMS 2018 campaign has started.
-This year, the IPB Global Day(s) of Action on Military Spending (GDAMS) includes the period from April 14 to May 3rd, 2018, under this slogan:
+The GCOMS 2018 campaign is now running.
+This year, the IPB Global Day(s) of Action on Military Spending (GDAMS) included the period from April 14 to May 3rd, 2018, under this slogan:

 Reducing 10% of military assets will help saving our planet.
 Take action!